 - Mental Health Services

 - Medical Case Management Svcs (includes Treatment Adherence)

 - Case Management (Non-Medical)

 - Oral Health Care

-- AIDS Pharmaceutical Assistance
+- ▶ AIDS Pharmaceutical Assistance

 - Substance Abuse Services -Outpatient and Residential

-- Health Education/Risk Reduction
+- ▶ Health Education/Risk Reduction

-- Home Health Care
+- ▶ Home Health Care

-- Hospice Services
+- ▶ Hospice Services

 - Outreach Services

-- Emergency Financial Assistance
+- ▶ Emergency Financial Assistance

-- Food Bank/Home-Delivered Meals
+- ▶ Food Bank/Home-Delivered Meals

-- Housing Services
+- ▶ Housing Services

-- A. The Contractor shall:

-- Legal Services
+- ▶ Legal Services

-- Treatment Adherence Counseling
+- ▶ Treatment Adherence Counseling

-- Health Insurance Premium and Cost Sharing Assistance
+- ▶ Health Insurance Premium and Cost Sharing Assistance

-- Home- and Community-Based Health Services
+- ▶ Home- and Community-Based Health Services

-- Linguistic Services
+- ▶ Linguistic Services

-- Medical Transportation Services
+- ▶ Medical Transportation Services

 - Psychosocial Support Services

 - Medical Nutrition Therapy

-- Early Intervention Services
+- ▶ Early Intervention Services

 - Referral for Health Care/Supportive Services

-- Rehabilitation Services
+- ▶ Rehabilitation Services

-- ▸ Respite Care
+- Respite Care

-- Child Care Services
+- ▶ Child Care Services

-- Provide comprehensive, ongoing medical services to individuals with HIV/AIDS.
-Services must be based on HRSA Core Services which include the HRSA service category, Outpatient/Ambulatory Medical Care or, if these services are not funded by HCP under Tier One, the Contractor must demonstrate and document the availability of primary medical care for HIV-infected persons within each population group in the service area.
+Provide comprehensive, ongoing medical services to individuals with HIV/AIDS.
+Services must be based on the HRSA service category, Outpatient/Ambulatory Medical Care or, if these services are not funded by HCP under Tier One, the Contractor must demonstrate and document the availability of primary medical care for HIV-infected persons within each population group in the service area.

-- 2. Provide Tier Two services as necessary, and as funds permit, to ensure access to care, maintenance in care, and reduce the risk of treatment failure or HIV transmission. - 3.
-Develop and implement a comprehensive system of care and support services that actively engages individuals who know their HIV status but are not accessing services, that reaches out to people who are HIV positive but unaware of their HIV status, and that is coordinated and integrated with other service delivery systems as appropriate. - 4.
+- 2. Provide Tier Two HRSA Core and Support services as necessary, and as funds permit, to ensure access to Tier One care, maintenance in Tier One care, and reduce the risk of treatment failure or HIV transmission. - 3.
+Develop and implement a system of service delivery that offers comprehensive, ongoing health and support services to individuals with HIV/AIDS, that actively seeks individuals who know their HIV status but are not accessing services, that reaches out to people who are HIV positive but unaware of their HIV status, and that is coordinated and integrated with other service delivery systems as appropriate. - 4.
 Advisory and/or focus groups will meet at least annually to provide input to the Contractor on issues such as needs assessment, service delivery plans, and comprehensive planning.
 The Contractor shall maintain minutes and/or documentation of the advisory or focus group meetings.